Andrei Serban: Early life

 Born in Bucharest, he is the son of George and Elpis Șerban.
 His father came from an old family of Țara Chioarului in Maramureș, studied law at Leipzig, directed a bank and was close friends with Iuliu Maniu, who attended Serban's baptism.
 After the onset of the communist regime, George was fired and obliged to work as a photographer.
 His mother came from a family of Greek merchants settled in Tulcea, originally from Cephalonia.
 She worked as a teacher of Romanian language and literature.

 As a child, he was presenting puppet shows at home and staging mock battles with his friends in Bucharest's Grădina Icoanei.

 From 1961 to 1968, he studied at the Institute of Theatre and Film Arts (IATC).
 As a student, he directed Julius Caesar, which he now calls his "most daring production ever".
 Set in the Japanese Kabuki style, with a flower bridge built over the audience, and with Caesar's death performed in slow motion created an enormous scandal.
 After that, it became very hard for him to find a job in Romania.

 He made his debut with two pieces, on November 16, 1968 with The Good Person of Szechwan by Bertolt Brecht and at the following evening with the comedy She stoops to conquer by Oliver Goldsmith at The Theater of Youth in Piatra Neamț.

 In 1969, Șerban emigrated to the United States, with the help of Ellen Stewart, and a grant from the Ford Foundation.
 In 1970, he went to Paris to study at Peter Brook's International Centre for Theatre Research.
 In 1971, he staged Medea at La MaMa, E.T.C., the experimental theater club in New York City.
-Three years later, he directed Fragments of a Greek Trilogy (Medea, The Trojan Women, and Electra), also at La MaMa.
+Three years later, he directed Fragments of a Greek Trilogy (Medea, The Trojan Women, and Electra) in Persepolis at the 9th Shiraz Festival of Arts in Iran (1975) with music by Elizabeth Swados, and also at La MaMa.